f5devcentral/access-labs/class4/module2/lab01.rst

     |image013|

 #.
 To create a Terminal in a policy it takes three requests.
-A good rule of thumb is going to be that for every object that you would manually build in Visual Policy Editor will takes three Requests.
-The first defines a **customiztion group**, the second defines an **agent** and the third defines a **policy-item**.
+A good rule of thumb is every object you manually build in Visual Policy Editor will take three Requests  The first defines a **customiztion group**, the second defines an **agent** and the third defines a **policy-item**.

 #.
 Click **bigip-create-customization group-end Deny**.
 This customization group request is same as all previous requests except for the name and the value of the **type** JSON key is **logout**